 - Wood

 They’re designed to mimic the appearance of slate tiles as manufacturers use slate tile molds to achieve this.
-These roofing shingles are well-known for their durability and typically come with a 30 to 50-year warranty.
+These types of roofing shingles are well-known for their durability and typically come with a 30 to 50-year warranty.
 Some are even guaranteed to last a lifetime.

 ✅The Pros